Drug addiction in Jammu and Kashmir

 Drug addiction is defined as out of control use of drugs despite their negative effects.
-In recent years Jammu and Kashmir has seen an exponential increase in the drug use.
-According to the United Nations Drug Control Program around 70000 people are addicted to drugs of which 4000 are females.
+In recent years Jammu and Kashmir in India has seen an exponential increase in the drug use.
+According to official data shared by the Central Government in Parliament, the number of people affected by drug abuse in Jammu and Kashmir has reached nearly 10 lakh, which is around 8% of the total population of Jammu and Kashmir.